-This would depend on when you’re doing the legal bit.
-If your doing it the same day as your wedding, then you’ve already arranged the celebrating.
+This would depend on when you’re doing your Civil Ceremony.
+If your doing it on the same day as your wedding, then you’ve already arranged the celebrations.

 If you are going to do it before or just after the ceremony, you could organise a wee lunch for you and your witnesses to attend and have a wee celebratory drink.

 I hope this explains the legal paperwork side of things for you; it’s relatively easy and speedy.

 I can guide you through the whole process and even accompany you if you want, so don’t let this put you off having the wedding of your dreams.